 - DO have a firm handshake.

 - DO say your full name.

 - DO introduce others.

 - DO have your elevator pitch ready (refer to page 21).

-- DO bring business cards.
+- DO bring business cards or mini résumé cards.

 - DO get introductions from current contacts.

 - DO use your personality.

+- DO listen more than you speak.